Mini-Batch Stochastic Halpern Algorithm for Nonexpansive Fixed Point Problems: Mini-Batch Stochastic Halpern Algorithm

-We may in theory assume sampling with replacement.
-In sampling with replacement, even if the batch size $b_k$ exceeds $n$, $T_{\bm{\xi}_k} \neq T$ holds in general.
-Hence, to examine the convergence of mini-batch algorithms under sampling with replacement, we can use $b_k \to + \infty$ $(k \to + \infty)$.
+In theory, we could assume sampling with replacement, in which case $T_{\bm{\xi}_k} \neq T$ holds even if batch size $b_k$ is greater than $n$, so in an examination of the convergence of mini-batch algorithms under sampling with replacement, we can use $b_k \to + \infty$ $(k \to + \infty)$.